emr75/ospsd-team-11/docs/telemetry.md

 The service infrastructure is managed with Terraform in `infra/`.

 Terraform provisions the Render web service, configures Docker deployment from the repository, sets the service health check, and manages **non-secret** application environment variables.
-Secret env vars (API keys, OAuth secrets, tokens) are set manually in the Render dashboard so they never appear in the Terraform state file.
+Secret env vars (API keys, OAuth secrets, tokens) are directly set in the Render so they never appear in the Terraform state file.

 Secrets to configure in Render: